bill-orange/Sprinkler_Controller/README.md

 The project uses a colorful TFT display and a 3v relay board.
 Be sure to configure your TFT_eSPI library for your display.
 There are lots of instructions on how to do this on YouTube.
 The microcontroller is a TTGO T8 v1.7.1.
 By minor modifications to pin assignments, you should be able to use your choice of hardware.
 Be sure to use a 3v relay board.
 ESP32 Dev Boards are not 5v tolerant.
-I have included a Fritzing file but do not use it as-is.
-To many errors.
+I have included a Fritzing file but it is unliky to work for your part choices.
 You will need OpenAI and OpenWeatherMap API keys.
 They are easily optained.
 OpenAI costs a small amount of money to run.
 Please note, this is not a libray.
 Put the .c and .h files in the same folder as the project folder containing the .ino file.